pgmmpk/ponomar.js/README.md

 ### Stress testing
 Stress does comparison with legacy PERL Ponomar software.
 Steps are:

-1. Run Ponomar's `Dump.pm` tool to dump Ponomar output for each day and each language.
+1. Run Ponomar's `Dump.pm` tool to dump PERL Ponomar output for each day and each language.
 This creates a number of JSON files.
     ```
     mkdir dump